micmejia/bible-dump/NKJV/Nehemiah/Neh 5.md

 But the former governors who _were_ before me laid burdens on the people, and took from them bread and wine, besides forty shekels of silver.
 Yes, even their servants bore rule over the people, but I did not do so, because of the fear of God.

 ###### 16
-Indeed, I also continued the work on this wall, and [^e]we did not buy any land.
+Indeed, I also continued the work on this wall, and we did not buy any land.
 All my servants _were_ gathered there for the work.

 ###### 17
 And at my table _were_ one hundred and fifty Jews and rulers, besides those who came to us from the nations around us.